A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Abstract

 \section{Abstract}

-In this work, we present the first \emph{finite-time analysis} of the Q-learning algorithm under \emph{time-varying learning policies} (i.e., on-policy sampling) with \emph{minimal assumptions}---specifically, assuming only the existence of a policy that induces an \emph{irreducible} Markov chain over the state space.
-We establish a last-iterate convergence rate for $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$, implying a sample complexity of order $\mathcal{O}(1/\epsilon^2)$ for achieving $\mathbb{E}[\|Q_k - Q^*\|_\infty] \le \epsilon$, matching that of off-policy Q-learning but with a worse dependence on exploration-related parameters.
-We also derive an explicit rate for $\mathbb{E}[\|Q^{\pi_k} - Q^*\|_\infty^2]$, where $\pi_k$ is the learning policy at iteration $k$.
-These results reveal that on-policy Q-learning exhibits weaker exploration than its off-policy counterpart but enjoys an exploitation advantage, as its policy converges to an optimal one rather than remaining fixed.
-Numerical simulations corroborate our theory.
+In this work, we present the first \emph{finite-time analysis} of Q-learning with \emph{time-varying learning policies} (i.e., on-policy sampling) for discounted Markov decision processes under \emph{minimal assumptions}, requiring only the existence of a policy that induces an \emph{irreducible} Markov chain over the state space.
+We establish a last-iterate convergence rate for $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$, which implies a sample complexity of order $\mathcal{O}(1/\xi^2)$ for achieving $\mathbb{E}[\|Q_k - Q^*\|_\infty]\le \xi$.
+This rate matches that of off-policy Q-learning, but with a worse dependence on exploration-related parameters.
+We also derive an explicit finite-time rate for $\mathbb{E}[\|Q^{\pi_k} - Q^*\|_\infty^2]$, where $\pi_k$ denotes the learning policy at iteration $k$.
+Together, these results highlight the exploration--exploitation trade-off in on-policy Q-learning.
+While exploration is weaker than in off-policy methods, on-policy learning enjoys an exploitation advantage since the learning policy itself converges to an optimal one.
+Numerical experiments corroborate our theoretical findings.

-Technically, the combination of time-varying learning policies (which induce rapidly time-inhomogeneous Markovian noise) and the minimal assumption on exploration presents significant analytical challenges.
-To address these challenges, we employ a refined approach that leverages the \emph{Poisson equation} to decompose the Markovian noise corresponding to the \emph{lazy} transition matrix into a martingale-difference term and residual terms.
-To control the residual terms under time inhomogeneity, we perform a sensitivity analysis of the Poisson equation solution with respect to both the Q-function estimate and the learning policy.
-These tools may further facilitate the analysis of general reinforcement learning algorithms with rapidly time-varying learning policies---such as single-timescale actor--critic methods and learning-in-games algorithms---and are of independent interest.
+From a technical perspective, the combination of rapidly time-varying learning policies, which induce time-inhomogeneous Markovian noise, and minimal exploration assumptions presents significant analytical challenges.
+To address these challenges, we develop a Poisson-equation-based decomposition of the Markovian noise associated with a \emph{lazy} transition matrix, separating it into a martingale-difference term and residual terms.
+We then control the residual terms through a sensitivity analysis of the Poisson equation solution with respect to both the Q-function estimate and the learning policy.
+These techniques may facilitate the analysis of other reinforcement learning algorithms with rapidly time-varying learning policies, such as single-timescale actor--critic methods and learning-in-games algorithms.